In the digital age, no well-rounded marketing plan is complete without a solid social media strategy.

 Rumour also has it, that they will be soon offering social media publishing and management features – making them a really powerful social media tool.

-It has a version for both enterprise and agencies.
+It has a version for both enterprises and agencies.
 But they also offer a 2-week free trial which will allow you to test drive Mention’s features and make an informed decision as to whether to purchase a plan.

 4. Social Oomph

-Every marketing strategy is different, but there are brands out there who downright adore Twitter and go all in on the platform.
+Every marketing strategy is different, but there are brands out there who downright adore Twitter and go all-in on the platform.